-CRJ 070 INTERNSHIP (Elective)
+CRJ (Elective) INTERNSHIP

-arranged An internship with various criminal justice agencies is available to give students the opportunity to gain practical exposure to the workings of the criminal justice system (see Internship Program, Section II).
+An internship with various criminal justice agencies is available to give students the opportunity to gain practical exposure to the workings of the criminal justice system (see Internship Program, Section II).
 Criminal Justice majors are advised to see the director or assistant director of the Criminal Justice program regarding internship opportunities.
 Students must have junior or senior status to participate.
 Students should see the director/assistant director at least one semester before the semester that they plan to do the internship.
-Competitive internships will be announced
+Competitive internships will be announced and may have more stringent requirements.
+The availability of specific internships may vary.